Edited by Azizi Powell

 "trippin" - wasting time talking about...

-The Addendum #1 section of http://pancocojams.blogspot.com/2014/01/five-stomp-and-shake-videos-of-west.html "Five Stomp And Shake Videos Of The West Meck High School Varsity Cheerleading Squad (North Carolina)" showcases commenters discussing how this cheerleading squad is similar in different ways to the stomp and shake squads of two North Carolina historically Black universities: WSSU (Winston-Salem State University) and NCCU (North Carolina Central University).
+The Addendum #1 section of http://pancocojams.blogspot.com/2014/01/five-stomp-and-shake-videos-of-west.html "Five Stomp And Shake Videos Of The West Meck High School Varsity Cheerleading Squad (North Carolina)" provides selected comments discussing how that cheerleading squad borrows performance styles from two North Carolina historically Black universities: WSSU (Winston-Salem State University) and NCCU (North Carolina Central University).

 Thanks to those cheerleaders who are featured in this post.
 Thanks to all of those who are quoted in this post.